 The Company regularly evaluates valuation allowances established for deferred tax assets for which future realization is uncertain.
-The Company performs this evaluation each quarter.
+The Company performs a detailed evaluation and calculation annually.
+The Company reviews the assumptions each quarter to determine if a detailed calculation needs to be prepared for a specific quarter.
 Estimations of required valuation allowances include estimates of future taxable income.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the activity underlying these assets becomes deductible.
 The Company considers projected future taxable income and tax planning strategies in making this assessment.
 If actual future taxable income is less than the estimates, the Company may not realize all or a portion of the recorded deferred tax assets.

-The effective tax rate associated with results from continuing operations for the first three months of 2007 was 34.1%, compared to 40.0% in 2006.
-The Company's effective tax rate is generally higher than statutory rates because of the effect of certain expenses that are not deductible for tax purposes.
-However, the effective tax rate for the first quarter of 2007 is lower than statutory rates primarily due to an increase in the production activity deduction and a change in expected tax expense in a certain jurisdiction.
+The effective tax rate associated with results from continuing operations for the first nine months of 2007 was 38.5%, compared to 39.0% in 2006.
+Historically, the Company's effective tax rate was generally higher than statutory rates because of the effect of certain expenses that were not deductible for tax purposes.
+However, in the current year, the increase in the deduction for certain construction-related activities and the Company's tax-exempt interest income has allowed the effective tax rate to be lower than statutory rates.
+The effective tax rate for the first nine months of 2007 is lower than 2006 primarily due to an increase in the production activity deduction and a change in expected tax expense in a certain jurisdiction.
 Adjustments to tax reserves are analyzed quarterly as events occur to warrant such changes and are a component of the effective tax rate.